 Hello, welcome!

-I'm a Master's student in Philosophy at the Federal University of Minas Gerais in Brazil, where I also earned my Bachelor's degree in Philosophy in the same field.
-My research lies at the intersection of political philosophy and the philosophy of social sciences, with a focus on the philosophy of economics and sociology.
-My current Master's thesis delves into both the normative and methodological aspects of poverty measurement.
-I place particular emphasis on the measurement and theoretical approaches to poverty developed by British sociologist Peter Townsend.
-Additionally, I have a keen interest in the philosophy of public policy as it relates to poverty programs, such as Brazil's Bolsa Família
+I'm currently a PhD student in Economics at the Federal University of Minas Gerais, where I also hold a Master's degree in Philosophy and completed my Bachelor's degree in the same field.
+My research intersects political philosophy and the philosophy of social sciences, focusing on the philosophy of economics and sociology.
+My Master's thesis, which achieved a perfect grade of 100/100, explores the normative and methodological aspects of poverty measurement and places particular emphasis on the measurement and theoretical approaches to poverty developed by British sociologist Peter Townsend.

 Below, you can find my recent work and talks.
 For my CV, teaching experience, and institutional work, refer to the tabs above.